Tips N Recipes

 strawberry smoothie with desiccated coconut

-Top up with chopped almonds for crunchy toppings and serve chilled.
-Here, you go with a FODMAP-friendly strawberry smoothie!!
+Top with chopped almonds for a little crunch and serve chilled.
+There you have it- a delicious, gut-friendly strawberry smoothie!

 Equipment

-I use a Nutribullet blender to blend this yummy strawberry smoothie.
-Also, I use this same blender to prepare Lassi.
-Not only this, it is so easy to blend spices like chai masala, curd masala powder, and sambar powder.
+I use a NutriBullet blender to blend this yummy strawberry smoothie.
+Also, I use this same blender to prepare massa lassi.
+Not only this, but it is so easy to blend spices like chai masala, curd masala powder, and Kerala sambar powder.
 All-in-one equipment that is worth trying!!
 Being small in size, it is too easy and convenient to use.

 Variations